MaksTuev/EasyAdapter/templates/README.md

 # Code template of ItemController for Android Studio
-Copy folder "surf" with templates to <android-studio-foler>/plugins/android/lib/templates
+Copy folder "surf" with template to <android-studio-foler>/plugins/android/lib/templates

-Templates works in Android Studio 3.0.1 and higher.
+Template works in Android Studio 3.0.1 and higher.
 Java and Kotlin languages are supported.

 For using template press Ctrl + Shift + A and type "ItemController".